Build

 Ensuring compliance with environmental regulations and energy efficiency standards may add another layer of complexity.

-Expect lengthy delays in inspections and your builders needing to redo some work that may not pass the examination.
-This is at an additional cost to you, requiring a good slush fund to cover unforeseen expenses.
+Expect lengthy inspection delays and your builders needing to redo some work that may not pass the examination.
+This will cost you additional money, requiring a good slush fund to cover unforeseen expenses.

 Land Selection and Preparation

-Clearing and preparing the land for construction may involve addressing environmental concerns or existing structures.
-Take your time choosing a plot and get soil tests before you purchase it.
+Clearing and preparing the land for construction may be costly, so you’ll need to factor it in your budget.
+It may involve addressing environmental concerns or existing structures.

 Design and Planning

-Balancing the homeowner’s preferences with practical and cost-effective design can be challenging—plan for what you need, not what you desire, unless you have a big budget.
-Follow engineers recommendations over architects as they ensure your building is safe.
+Balancing the homeowner’s preferences with practical and cost-effective design can be challenging.
+Plan for what you need, not what you desire, unless you have a big budget.
+Get an architect to create a plan then engage an engineer and go with their recommendations as they ensure your building is safe.

-Integrating various systems, such as plumbing, electrical, and HVAC, in the design phase requires careful planning.
+Integrating various systems, such as plumbing, electrical, and HVAC, in the design phase requires careful planning and needs to be on the plan for the building consent permit.

-Use a project manager to manage the various suppliers and installers.
-Timing when they arrive on-site to do their work is crucial, so you need a project manager with experience managing tradespeople, contractors and builders.
+A project manager is used to manage the various suppliers and installers.
+Timing when they arrive on-site to do their work is crucial, so you need a project manager with experience managing tradespeople, contractors, and builders.

 Construction Challenges